eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 - docs are useless if i can't find them
 - tooling
     - kinda works sometimes
-- modules: better is worse
+- Modules: Better is Worse
+    - central feature that makes sml and ocaml attractive
         - what they are
+        - few languages have modules
+            - ada works like this
     - modules hide too much
+        - example
+        - sml deals with this
+    - coherence
+        - requires special constraint syntax
     - equality is a special case
         - shows things are bad
         - have the courage of your convictions